This site is copyrighted, supported, and maintained by the Equal Justice Foundation.

 The male victim told police he fled and hid inside a ditch in an area of dumpsters behind the apartment complex, where he passed out and slept until the following morning.
 Then he went to a friend's house, who helped him order a rideshare to a nearby hospital, records state.

-The male victim told police a group of residents at the complex were upset with him and his girlfriend for speaking with police that had reportedly resulted in a person known by the suspects being sent to prison.
-Of that group, the man identified two of the residents involved in the dispute as Linda Guest and Joseary Arizmendi.
+The male victim told police a group of residents at the complex were upset with him and his girlfriend for reporting Melissa Martinez's boyfriend, Shemor Mitchell, to the police and sent to prison.
+Of that group, the man initially identified two of the residents involved in the dispute as Linda Guest and Joseary Arizmendi.

-The male victim continued, telling the police the group, consisting of Ms. Guest and Mr. Arizmendi along with two others, confronted the couple at their friend's apartment wearing black masks and armed with handguns.
+The male victim continued, telling the police the group, consisting of Linda Guest and Joseary Arizmendi along with three others, Melissa Martinez, Kathy Arbuckle, and Joshua Pleasant, confronted the couple at their friend's apartment wearing black masks and armed with handguns.

-Based on the evidence discovered, and victim and witness interviews regarding the kidnapping and assault, investigators developed probable cause to arrest Ms. Guest and Mr. Arizmendi for the double kidnapping and assault.
+Based on the evidence discovered and victim testimony, Linda Guest and Joseary Arizmendi were arrested for the double kidnapping and assault.
 The arrest affidavit of one of the suspects responsible in Colorado Springs gave an apparent motive and additional details into the violent interaction.

-According to her arrest affidavit, Joseary Arizmendi is facing multiple charges including first-degree assault, second-degree kidnapping, and aggravated robbery.
-The arrest affidavit of Linda Guest was not available.
+The arrest affidavit of Linda Guest was not available and she is still undergoing a competency evaluation in her case.
 No information was available about the other two assailants.

 | EJF Home | Join the EJF | Comments? | Get EJF newsletter | Newsletters |